duylevietluu/devnotes/README.md

 ## Special thanks

 This project is made under the instructions of Fireship.io course.
-Thank you Jeff for this great course of Firebase!
+Thank you Jeff for this great course of Firebase and NextJS!

 ## Future features
 - Comments: Users can leave a comment on other notes.